What to Expect From Your Loan Officer

 Jason’s score was high enough to qualify for the loan they wanted, but the rate was higher because of the score.
 The loan officer analyzed Jason’s credit report and knew that if Jason’s score was 680 or higher—just five points more—they’d get a much lower rate.
 He saw that the balances on some of Jason’s credit cards were more than 30% of their credit limits.
 He advised Jason to reduce those balances.
 Two weeks later, Jason’s credit score had increased to 685—and their rate dropped .25% as a result.

-A loan officer who understands credit scoring can advise his clients how to position themselves to get the best rate.
+A loan officer who understands credit scoring can advise his clients how to position themselves to get the great rate.

 Understanding the Underwriter’s Process